top of page

 Source: Pngtree

-Harmony of the Seas employs a combination of diesel-electric and Azipod propulsion systems.
-Diesel-electric engines generate electricity to power electric motors connected to the ship's propellers.
-Azipod units, advanced azimuth electric propulsion systems, enhance maneuverability and efficiency in navigating the seas.
+Harmony of the Seas employs a sophisticated combination of diesel-electric and Azipod propulsion systems.
+Diesel-electric engines generate electricity to power electric motors connected to the ship's propellers, while Azipod units enhance maneuverability and efficiency in navigating the seas.

 RMS Queen Mary